carojane/launchcalendar2/README.md

 # Install all the gems
 bundle install

+# Create database
+rake db:create
 ```
 ## For members of LA Fall 2014 cohort

-To record your own Launch Academy assignments, clear the 'Assignments' table then use the /form page to enter your own information.
+To record your own Launch Academy assignments, run `rake db:migrate` and go at it.

-By entering your weekly blog post title and url on the /forms page, you will overwrite my info.

-If you want to change a focus of a particular day, use the /forms page to overwrite my info.

 ## For future cohorts

-Clear the 'Assignments' and 'Days' tables.
-Go into the 'Weeks' table and change the 'week_start' to match the Monday of each week.
-Go into the 'Campaigns' table and change the 'start_date' and 'end_date' of each campaign.
-Record your information using the /forms page.
+Before running migrations (or after resetting database if you already did), go into "add_initial_campaigns" migration and change campaign dates to reflect your cohort's campaign.
+Also change `Date.new(2014,8,11)` to the first date of your cohort.